How will the Mauritius economy benefit your investments?

 GDP - per capita (PPP)

 The average salary depends of course on the type of job you do.
-In 2018 the government introduced a minimum monthly salary of 8,140 rupees plus various government compensations bringing the total to 9,000 rupees
+In 2019 the government introduced a minimum monthly salary ranging from 9,000 to 9,700 rupees plus various government compensations.

 The tourism sector is doing well with more flights to Asia, Russia, Australia and Europe.

-Arrivals in 2018 were 1,399 million.
-France led the way followed by the UK, Reunion Island, Germany, South Africa, India and China.
+Arrivals in 2019 were 1,383,488 million.
+France led the way followed by the UK, Reunion Island, Germany, South Africa and India.

 From rags to riches.
 From sugarcane to Africa’s most competitive economy.
 All in the space of 50 years!